Eighteen years of email, turned into a pattern library

 The reusable part is the pipeline plus the pattern guide — cheap-first filtering, density scoring, hand-curated structure.
 It works on any senior expert's long-form archive: sales correspondence, consulting engagement logs, customer support histories, decision threads.
 The bottleneck isn't that the knowledge isn't there.
 It's that it's trapped in a format nobody else can search.

 My sales partner at CoachingOurselves ran the same pipeline on his own emails.
-Then we pulled an export of our Salesforce data and the invoices we'd sent, and generated a lessons-learned report that let me learn from his patterns and him from mine.
+Then we pulled an export of our Salesforce data and every invoice we'd sent over the years, and let the Claude analyze the whole corpus — how each of us scoped proposals, how we priced, which patterns closed revenue and which ones quietly bled it.
+The Claude wrote two documents: one for me, one for him, each explaining what the other was doing that we could learn from.
 Two people who had worked together for years, discovering things about each other's judgment that had never been said out loud.
+Super useful.

 If you're sitting on years of your own knowledge locked in email, this one isn't a one-session job — the pipeline needs to know what it's looking for before it starts pulling.
 We get on a call, you tell me what kind of knowledge you want extracted and what you'd use it for, and I scope out how much work the archive will take.
 Then we work through it together.